HVAC contractors in

 Frequently Asked Questions

-What license do I need to work as an HVAC contractor in Shawnee, KS?
+What license do I need to do HVAC work in Shawnee, KS?

-You need a Kansas mechanical contractor license through the Kansas Department of Labor, requiring trade exam passage, 4 years experience, and $10,000 surety bond with annual renewal.
+You need a Kansas mechanical contractor license issued by the Kansas Department of Labor, plus any applicable local business licenses in Shawnee.
+The state license requires passing the PSI exam, 4 years experience, and a $10,000 surety bond.

-How much does HVAC installation cost in Shawnee?
+How much does an HVAC permit cost in Shawnee?

-When is peak season for HVAC contractors in Shawnee?
+When is peak season for HVAC work in Shawnee?

 HVAC contractors in Shawnee